Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 * Grandmother Greta always told Mother Maria that Grandfather Gerry was a violent man, so Mother Maria never attempted to get in touch with him.

+If the Explanation suffices to dispel an Observable Contradiction \(or a Consequence, etc.\), that's good!

+If the Explanation actually introduces a new Observable Contradiction, not so good!

+If less than three victories were scored, there is no Established Fact, so any Observable Contradiction \(or Consequence, etc.\) that should have been handwaved away remains present.
+Also, if this is an Observable Contradiction, the attempt to Explain it away was an interaction with the Observable Contradiction, so the Observable Contradiction gets their Attack on the Continuum.

 ## Crew & Indirection